 Re-thinking the programming hypothesis: Prenatal maternal stress, DNA methylation and child psychopathology.
-A sibling design - project description
+A sibling design

 To date several studies suggests that adult disorders can be traced back to early life stress, often referred to as the Developmental Origins of Health and Disease (DOHaD).
 Both animal and human studies have found exposure to prenatal stress to be associated with later adult disorders.
 Thus, investigating early risk pathways is crucial for prevention, as health-economic calculations show that initiatives introduced early in life have a greater impact on mental health, and are much cheaper, than measures that are implemented later.
 In this project we aim to examine DNAm as a potential biological pathway linking early life stress through to childhood and later adolescence, and to gain new knowledge on the role of DNA methylation (DNAm) in the risk of childhood psychopathology.